ehoang0106/blog/source/_posts/sns-new-blog.md

 The project involves two main components.
 First, I created a Lambda function that triggers SNS notifications whenever I publish a new post on my static website hosted on S3.

 The second component is another Lambda function integrated with API Gateway, which handles subscription confirmations to the SNS topic.
 Additionally, I set up a custom domain using API Gateway and Route 53 to manage the DNS records for my new domain.

+For full details, check out the complete setup and code on my [GitHub](https://github.com/ehoang0106/lambda-sns-blog)

 --